Understanding the Difference Between Liquid Cultured Mushroom Syringes vs. Spore Syringes

 A liquid culture spore syringe is a fine choice if:

-- Your goal is to cultivate mature mushrooms of the psilocybe cubensis variety
+- Your goal is to cultivate mature mushrooms of the cubensis variety

 - You don’t plan to use the solution for microscopy OR you specifically need to study liquid mycelium

-- You plan to use the liquid culture within a relatively short period of time
+- You plan to use it within a relatively short period of time

 - Critically, the type of fungi you’re working with is legal in its mycelial state

-Are Liquid Culture Psilocybe Syringes Such as a Golden Teacher Liquid Culture Syringe Legal?
+Are Liquid Culture Syringes Such as a Golden Teacher Liquid Culture Syringe Legal?

-In short, no. In most areas, psilocybe liquid culture syringes are illegal.
+In short, no. In most areas, liquid culture syringes are illegal.

-Psilocybin mushroom spores themselves are legal in 47 of the 50 states.
-This is because the spores do not contain psilocybin at that stage of development.
+All mushroom spores themselves are legal in 47 of the 50 states.
+This is because the spores do not contain anything illegal at that stage of development.
 Therefore, you are free to purchase, possess, and research the spores as much as you like, but it would be illegal to cultivate them in any way.

 So, for example, a 10 cc liquid culture for mushroom cultivation containing shiitake mycelium, a culinary mushroom, would be legal.
-But a liquid culture syringe of Psilocybe cubensis spores and mycelium would not be legal.
+However,, a liquid culture syringe of cubensis spores and mycelium would not be legal.